aminzdev/aminzdev/README.md

 - **Software Development**
   - Proficient in **Python, C++, Go and Dart**.
   - Experienced with frameworks like **PyTorch, OpenCV, gRPC, and Flutter**.
-  - Worked on Android applications, including **SMS-based and Bluetooth-base security systems**.

 - **Teaching & Mentorship**
   - University instructor for **Operating Systems (Linux), Data Structures, Advanced Programming, Computer Networks, and Android Programming**.